LWG & Sustainable Leather

 Have you ever wondered what is LWG Certified?
 Is leather sustainable?
 Is “pleather” still trending?
 Well, I’m here to answer a few of those questions and to provide you with some information so you can make your own decisions about how to live more sustainably, because you know I like options!

-Leather seems to be a bit of a hot topic in the sustainable living world.
+Leather is a hot topic in the sustainable living world.
 Along with the push to eat plant-based, the conversation about leather is certainly one that’s going to vary for everyone.

 If you’ve hung around me long enough and/or read enough posts, you won’t be surprised that I’m a fan of leather products – for a number of reasons (below), but there are certifications I like to look for, including LWG certifications.